-How to combat mold.
+How to Prevent Mold

 Clearly, spray foam insulation does much more than just insulate.
 It will control indoor humidity and condensation, and therefore prevent mold from growing and spreading.
 Spray foam insulation is the ultimate weapon against mold.
 It will not only keep you and your family comfortable and healthy, but it can also make sure that there’s no way for pesky fungus to invade!

 The consequences of not having proper insulation in your home are enormous.
-Not only will the temperature fluctuate inside and out, but moisture can also cause mold and mildew to grow anywhere.
+Not only will the temperature fluctuate inside and out, but moisture infiltration can also cause mold and mildew to grow anywhere.
 When this happens, you increase your chances of getting sick from a respiratory illness or developing allergies.

 The best way to avoid these issues is through the use of spray foam insulation- an exceptional sealing agent because its qualities prevent moisture infiltration while at the same time depriving the mold or mildew of a food source.
 Without the presence of these two things, mold simply cannot proliferate.